Plains Game Hunts

 Rifle – Black Powder 1x1 ONLY $6,650 / HUNTER !!!

 2023 / 2024

-This is the best priced spiral-horned grand slam in all of South Africa.
-With trophy fees for a kudu, eland, nyala and kudu included in the price, this is a plains game hunting safari that shouldn't be missed.
-The hunt will occur on a 55,000 acre private game reserve that has seventy species of animals on it.
+This is the best-priced spiral-horned grand slam in all of South Africa.
+With trophy fees for a kudu, eland, nyala, and kudu included in the price, this is a plains game hunting safari that shouldn't be missed.
+The hunt will occur on a 14,000-acre private game reserve that has 26 different species of animals in the area.

 African Plains Game Hunting Packages